digambit/digambit/README.md

 ## About me 👩🏻‍💻

 Industrial Engineer with experience in project management, operations, and human resources in the IT and Marketing industries.
 Fluent in English (C2) with strong organizational, leadership, and communication skills.
-Currently learning Git and GitHub.
+Currently learning Front End Development.

 ## Current Projects 💼
-* My own and very first webpage!
+* My own very first webpage!

 ## Other Interests 😊
 * 🌟 Pronouns: She/her
-* 🌱 Eager to collaborate on with AWS Women Colombia, Women in Data Science, and PyLadies communities.
+* 🌱 Eager to collaborate with AWS Women Colombia, Women in Data Science, and PyLadies communities.
 * 📫 How to reach me:
   * For GitHub repos, feel free to open an issue in the corresponding repository.
   * For other inquiries, feel free to email me.